 Staying connected with family and friends is essential for seniors’ emotional well-being.

-Communication platforms like video calling apps, social media, and specialized senior-friendly devices keep loved ones in touch.
+Communication platforms such as video-calling apps, social media, and specialized senior-friendly devices keep loved ones in touch.

 These platforms help reduce feelings of isolation and loneliness, have easy-to-use interfaces, and make it easy to communicate regularly with family and friends.